soda-lmu/lmu-soda-knowledge-sharing-tutorials/Azure_OpenAI_samples/README.md

 **Prerequisites**:

 - Access to use Azure OpenAI Service was granted by your administrator
 - Appropriate environment variables have been set.
-Our recommendation: Use an `.env` files to do this (if your are not `.env `files, see the very brief intro below).
+Our recommendation: Use an `.env` files to do this (if you haven't heard about `.env ` files yet, see the very brief intro below).

 We recommend that you start by running the very basic introduction [1.
 Chat Completions with Azure OpenAI](soda_starter_code_Azure_OpenAI.py).
 It shows how you can log in and use the GPT-3.5-ChatBot via Azure.